How to Extract Frames from Video in Python

 SAVING_FRAMES_PER_SECOND = 10

-Refer to the first section of this tutorial to know what does it exactly mean.
+Refer to the first section of this tutorial to learn what it exactly means.
 As previously, we need the format_timedelta() function too:

 def format_timedelta(td):